 About Rumford & River Valley

-Rumford and the surrounding River Valley region offer you snowmobiling and skiing in the winter and fishing, hiking and ATVing in the warmer months.
+Rumford and the surrounding River Valley area offer you snowmobiling and skiing in the winter, and fishing, hiking and ATVing in the warmer months.

-A top draw has long been Black Mountain of Maine.
-With the fourth-largest vertical drop in the state, this local ski area offers 1,380 feet of vertical and mountain-wide night skiing.
-The mountain has two chair lifts and a T-bar with over 50 trails and glades.
+A top draw to the area has long been Black Mountain of Maine.
+With the fourth-largest vertical drop in the state, this local ski area offers 1,380 feet of vertical and mountain-wide night skiing, two chair lifts, and a T-bar with over 50 trails and glades.
 In addition to alpine skiing, Black Mountain is also home to a world-class cross-country ski center and a snowtubing park.

 Yet another frosty-fun activity you can experience in Rumford is snowmobiling.
 For advice on the top trails and group rides, contact local clubs in the region.

-Come spring, the local waters of the Androscoggin and surrounding lakes open up for warm-weather fishing.
-Top-rated bass fishing is available in Kezar Lake and in sections of the Androscoggin River near Rumford.
+Come spring, the local waters of the Androscoggin and surrounding lakes open up for warm-weather fishing, boating and paddling.
+Top-rated bass fishing is available in sections of the Androscoggin River and Kezar Lake.
 There’s also trout (brook, rainbow and brown), sunfish, perch and landlocked salmon.
 The upper Androscoggin is also excellent for scenic paddling – local canoe and kayak outfitters in nearby Bethel can provide you with what you need.
 Try Bethel Outdoor Adventure or Western Maine Guide Service.
 The recently completed boat launch expansion allows easy access to the Androscoggin River.

-Once the snow has gone, a lot of motorsports fans switch to ATVs.
-In the Rumford and Androscoggin River Valley area, there’s more than 1,000 miles of ATV-riding trails available throughout the Rumford and Androscoggin River Valley area.
+Back on land, motorsport fans swap their snowmobiles for ATVs to experience more than 1,000 miles of ATV-riding trails available throughout the Rumford and Androscoggin River Valley area.
 Check out these local clubs for information on the best times and places to go.

 Rather try some hiking?
-The western Maine mountains offers plenty.
+The western Maine mountains offer plenty.
 For some moderate hiking, consider the climb up Rumford’s Whitecap Mountain.
-There are two trails which offer great views and, in some parts of summer, blueberry picking.
-For something a little less challenging, take Rumford’s Swift River Walking Trail, a short, paved stretch that offers a quiet respite and easy walking.
+There are two trails which offer great views and seasonal blueberry picking.
+For something a little less challenging, take Rumford’s Swift River Walking Trail, a short, wheelchair-accessible stretch that offers a quiet respite and easy walking.